See Your Creations on the Pages of Threads Magazine!

 4. Aim for even, balanced, and adequate lighting.
 Underexposed and overexposed pictures hide details, as do harsh shadows.
 Try a variety of exposures if necessary, both with and without a flash, and move away room lights that create strong shadows.

-5. Use either a moderate film speed (ISO 100-400) or set a digital camera to the highest resolution.
+5. Set a digital camera or your cell phone’s camera to the highest resolution.
 This will enable you to make enlargements if necessary, without sacrificing image quality.

 7. Take detail photographs as well.
 Editors appreciate seeing close-up views of distinctive elements of your work, such as fancy stitching, interesting closures, or surface embellishment techniques.

 8. When in doubt, hire a professional.
-If you don’t own a good camera, or don’t like the results of your photography, consider taking your garment to a professional photographer.
-A quick trip to the local department store or mall photographer will do the trick — just request a neutral background, and be prepared to style the garment as you want it.
+If you don’t like the results of your photography, consider taking your garment to a professional photographer.
+A quick trip to the local department store or mall photographer will do the trick—just request a neutral background, and be prepared to style the garment as you want it.
 Bring along a dress form if you have one; if not, consider bringing a large design board (foam core or insulation foam) covered with fabric.
 If you plan to use the photographs for more than entering the contest, be sure to inquire about the copyright.

 Enter your projects to the online Gallery now.